nikhilbadyal/docker-py-revanced/README.md

 ### How to use this fork:
 1. Go to the Actions page
 2. Select the "Build & Release" action
-3. Click the "Run Workflow" button and run it
-*It will take about 4 minutes to complete the workflow*
+3. Click the "Run Workflow" drop-down button and run it *It will take about 4 minutes to complete the workflow*
 4. Go to the [Releases](https://github.com/Spacellary/docker-py-revanced-extended/releases) page for your built applications